ted-dunstone/biotest_mock_interface/README.md

 ## Testing the API

 A sample client (`mock_client.py`) can be created to automate image uploads and interaction with the server.
 You can also use Swagger UI or tools like Postman.

+In practice this will be used to enroll and test various galleries.

 ---